Communities of Practice

 Community Forests

-The Community Forest Training Program is a 5-month virtual workshop series designed to provide land managers with the strategies, skills, and resources needed to create and sustain community forests.
+The Community Forest Training Program is a 3-month virtual workshop series designed to provide land managers with the strategies, skills, and resources needed to create and sustain community forests.
 This program offers expert-led workshops, case studies, and peer networking to support the creation of lasting community forests that strengthen economies, protect ecosystems, and bring people together.

-Register by November 3
+Register by June 1

 Program Overview